The Country Blues of John Lee Hooker

-The Country Blues of John Lee Hooker (also known as The Folk Blues of John Lee Hooker) is the third studio album by blues musician John Lee Hooker recorded in Detroit in 1959 and released by the Riverside label.
+The Country Blues of John Lee Hooker (also known as The Folk Blues of John Lee Hooker) is an album by blues musician John Lee Hooker, recorded in Detroit in 1959 and released by Riverside Records in January 1960.

 Reception

-The Penguin Guide to Blues Recordings said "Riverside required Hooker to play only acoustic guitar.
+The Penguin Guide to Blues Recordings said, "Riverside required Hooker to play only acoustic guitar.
 What motivated this redirection, and in particular the 'classic blues' repertoire on the first album was a view of the blues - you might say a politics of the blues - very much of its time ... though, as always with Hooker the result is not exact commemoration so much as highly personalised allusion".

 AllMusic reviewer Richie Unterberger stated: "John Lee Hooker was still churning out R&B-influenced electric blues with a rhythm section for Vee Jay when he recorded The Country Blues of John Lee Hooker, his first album packaged for the folk/traditional blues market.
 He plays nothing but acoustic guitar, and seems to have selected a repertoire with old-school country-blues in mind.
 It's unimpressive only within the context of Hooker's body of work; in comparison with other solo outings, the guitar sounds thin, and the approach restrained".